aidi-2004-ai-enterprise/ss-2025/Labs/Lab3.md

 ## Submission Requirements
 - **Repository**: Create an individual repository in the `aidi-2004-ai-enterprise` GitHub organization.
+    Name: `lab3_<first_name>_<last_name>`
+- Readme should contain a screenrecording (no facecame or audio or any explaination required)
+    - The video should have a few examples of you sending a request and it failing gracefully
+    - Instance of a few successful requests
+    - (This requires you to upload the .mp4 file to your repo, pls keep the file size small)
 - **Package Management**: Use `uv` to manage Python dependencies.
 - **Directory Structure**:
   ```